 Here’s a short video explainer so you know exactly what to expect:

 Who is ‘Pay later’ for?

 This payment method is for customers who do not yet have a Pre-Paid account and do not have change available at the toll booths.

 If the payment is not made by the stated payable time and date an Unpaid Toll Charge Notice (UTCN) will be issued and the following charge will apply: £60 in addition to the toll if paid in full within 28 days of the date of notice.

 Provided the payment is received in full within 14 days from the date of the notice a reduced charge of £30 in addition to the toll will be payable.

-Important: Failure to pay an unpaid toll charge in full within 28 days of the date of the notice will incur a charge of £100 in addition to the toll charge.
+Important: Failure to pay an Unpaid Toll Charge Notice in full within 28 days of the date of the notice will incur a charge of £100 in addition to the toll charge.
 This will be pursued via an external 3rd Party Debt Collection Agency/Legal Team, and if necessary recovered through a UK Court.
 All associated expenses incurred as a result will be applied in addition to the total TT2 debt and pursued in full.

 What if I lose my schedule of charge?

-If you lose your schedule of charge, please call our customer service team on 0191 262 4451 (Monday-Friday 9:15am-4:15pm) as soon as possible as failure to pay before midnight the following day will result in an Unpaid Toll Charge Notice of up to £100 sent to the registered vehicle keeper’s home address.
+If you lose your Pay Later (Schedule of Charge), please call our Customer Contact Centre on 01915740031 (Monday – Thursday 8:30 – 16:30 & Friday 8:30 – 16:00) or use the contact form as soon as possible as failure to contact us by midnight of the following day of your journey will result in an Unpaid Toll Charge Notice being issued to the registered keeper, following a request to the DVLA for their address.